 Checklist For Establishing In-House Separation In Virginia

 If you and your spouse are considering divorce, you are probably already aware of Virginia’s requirement that you separate for 6 or 12 months, depending on your circumstances.
 Maintaining separate households during this mandatory separation period can be a serious strain on your budget.
 In my practice, I am seeing a significant rise in “in-house separations” – living together during separation.
+Clients ask for a checklist for establishing in-house separation in Virginia.

 Some time ago, the Commonwealth recognized the economic difficulties inherent in maintaining two separate households on an income previously budgeted for one.
 For couples contemplating divorce, making an additional rent or mortgage payment for the required six or twelve months of separation was all but impossible; couples, who wanted and needed to live separately, simply could not afford to do so.